svilkata/computer_store/README.md

 # Online store for selling computers and computer components

 ## I. User functionality of the system
-### Initialization of initial data
-* Initialization of the initial data - via InitialazbleService interfaces according to the  Open-Close SOLID principle - at init/AppInit.java class in @PostConstruct annotated method.
-* Initialization from data.sql - see the end of this Readme file

 ### Test credentials for the different users
 * **!!!!!
 Please, do not delete the already defaultly created items/do not upload new photo for the already defaultly created items !!!!!!**
 * **!!!!!
 You can create your own new Computer or Monitor that can edit and delete and upload photos to - when you log with user with role EMPLOYEE_PURCHASES - quickest way is to use username: purchase!!!!!!**